PhuongTieuOp/JavaScript-Challenge/README.md

 The extra-terrestrial menace have collected all of the eye-witness reports we could to prove it!
 The collection is too large to search through manually.

-Our goal is to show an on-line report which allow user full or partial search on certain fields to spot the information!
+Our goal is to show an on-line report which allow user to enter full or partial value on certain fields to find the wanted information!

 ## Multiple Search Categories